Skip to Content

-At the foundation of this great reel is the Hangane precision technology that incorporates a cold forged drive gear coupled with the X-SHIP pinion gear to ensure a perfect smooth gear mesh at all times, even under heavy loads like a bull red.
+At the foundation of this great reel is the Hangane precision technology that incorporates cold forged drive gear coupled with the X-SHIP pinion gear to ensure a perfect smooth gear mesh at all times, even under heavy loads like a bull red.

 The Hagane body prevents flex during the fight while maintaining superb balance and keeps hand fatigue to a minimum after a long day on the water.